OSRHE Program Code: 154

 The M.Ed.
 Special Education - Autism Spectrum Disorders (ASD) program aligns with NSU’s focused mission of “empower[ing] individuals to become socially responsible global citizens by creating and sustaining a culture of learning and discovery.”
 In like manner, this program empowers teachers to sustain a culture of learning for students with Autism Spectrum Disorders and all other disabilities.
-One in every 59 school-aged children have been identified with an Autism Spectrum Disorder (ASD) (Center for Disease Control and Prevention 2018).
 The goal of this program is to prepare teachers to effectively educate students with ASD and other disabilities.
 The program includes three components: professional education, special education, and enrichment courses.
 These three components lead to a final culminating capstone experience.

 Courses included in the Special Education - Autism Spectrum Disorders (ASD) Master of Education program do not represent all courses needed for a Special Education teaching certificate.
 Candidates seeking certification should contact NSU’s Teacher Certification office for individual advisement on courses needed based on previous college credits.

 - Utilize multiple methods of assessment and data-sources in making educational decisions.